Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 **Threading changes**

 :ref:`Threading <doc_using_multiple_threads>` APIs have changed in 4.0.
 For
-example, the following code snippet in Godot 3.x must be modified to work in 4.0:
+example, the following code snippet in redot 3.x must be modified to work in 4.0:

 ::